SVGoogle/Text-Mining-News-Articles/README.md

 In the figure below the most common persons are shown.
 It can be seen that sometimes 'Trump' and 'Donal Trump' are counted as separate entities and this must be taken into account when summarizing the results.
 ![NER Persons wordcloud](./Results/covid19_persons_wordcloud.png "Most Common Person COVID-19 NER")

 In the figure below the most common organizations are shown.
-It can be seen that 'Trump', 'Covid' and 'Coronavirus' also have been categorised as organizations and must be accounted for.
+It can be seen that 'Trump', 'Covid' and 'Coronavirus' also have been categorised as an organization and it must be accounted for.
 ![NER organizations wordcloud](./Results/covid19_organizations_wordcloud.png "Most Common Organizations COVID-19 NER")

 >### NER Summary